jorenn92/Maintainerr/README.md

 # Installation

 Docker images for amd64, arm64 & armv7 are available under jorenn92/maintainerr. <br />
-Data is saved within the container under /opt/data, it is recommended to tie a persistant volume to this location in your docker command/compose file.
+Data is saved within the container under /opt/data, it is recommended to tie a persistent volume to this location in your docker command/compose file.

 For more information visit the [installation guide](docs/2-getting-started/1-installation/Installation.md) or navigate to \<maintainerr_url\>:\<port\>/docs after starting your <b>Maintainerr</b> container.